awslabs/graphstorm/docs/source/api/references/graphstorm.inference.rst

 graphstorm.inference
 ====================

-    GraphStorm nference modules assemble the distributed inference pipelines for different tasks, e.g., node classification, and link prediction.
+    GraphStorm inference modules assemble the distributed inference pipelines for different tasks, e.g., node classification, and link prediction.

     If possible, users should always use these GraphStorm inference modules to avoid handling